Distances and Metric Spaces

 In General

-* Idea: The most common way of mathematically realizing the intuitive notion of closeness and distance.
+* Idea: A distance is the most common way of mathematically realizing the intuitive notion of closeness, although other definitions are possible.

 $ Metric space: A pair (X, d), with d a distance on X.